 According to a report published by the National Institutes of Health (NIH), 13% of all oral trauma kids experience is related to sports activities.
 Kids cannot be expected to know or understand about the prevention of sports related dental trauma.
 Parents and coaches are woefully unaware of how to prevent many of these injuries as well.

 The NIH suggests that there is a need for a “Team Dentist” to serve from high schools on up to the professional teams.
-If a dentist was available or on call during games, emergency dentistry could be administered as soon as it was needed and there would not be the added stress of trying to find a dentist for emergency care or going to the hospital emergency room hoping that something can be done.
+If a dentist was available or on call during games, emergency dentistry could be administered as soon as it was needed and there would not be the added stress of trying to find a dentist for dental emergency care or going to the hospital emergency room hoping that something can be done.
 Unfortunately, hospitals are still very limited when it comes to dental problems.

 Main Types of Oral Trauma Requiring Emergency Dentistry